schigrinov/Cleaning-data-assignment/README.md

 - merge initial variables,
 - subset the initial variables to get mean and std data,
 - assign convenient names to variables,
-- merge the data to get the tidy data,
+- merge the data to get tidy data,
 - calculate the mean for each combination of activity and subject.

 Please see the code for the details